-From the garden, you head towards the car park and then right into the woods, along the GR de Saint-Jacques de Compostelle (the pilgrims’ route of Santiago de Compostella), and you head to the Chartreuse de Pomier after emerging from the woods, which was a site of prayer and meditation for over 600 years (and now hosts banquets and weddings; handy hint – if open, the WC here are very warm and welcoming on a cold day!); from here commences your return journey, past la Ferme de la Quory.
-There are explanatory panels along the way to keep little ones entertained.
-When we did this walk last weekend, we made lots of cabanes in the woods!
+From the 🌳 garden, you head towards the car park and then right into the woods, along the GR de Saint-Jacques de Compostelle (the pilgrims’ route of Santiago de Compostella).
+After emerging from the woods, you head towards the Chartreuse de Pomier, which was a site of prayer and meditation for over 600 years (and now hosts banquets and weddings; handy hint – if open, the 🚾 here are very warm and welcoming on a cold day!).
+From here commences your return journey, past la Ferme de la Quory.
+There are explanatory panels along the way to keep little ones entertained, and when we did this walk a couple of years ago, we made lots of cabanes in the 🌳 woods!

-For families with older children, there are plenty of longer walks in the environs and you can pick up a map at La Maison du Salève.
-There is also the famous Téléphérique du Salève, which leaves from nearby Etrembières and from the arrival point of the télécabine, you will have views of Geneva, Lac Léman and the Alps, as well as plenty of hiking opportunities!
+For families with older children, there are plenty of longer walks in the environs and you can pick up a 🗺 map at La Maison du Salève.
+There is also the famous 🚠 Téléphérique du Salève, which leaves from nearby Etrembières and from the arrival point of the cable car, you will have views of Geneva and the Jet d’Eau, Lac Léman and the Alps, as well as plenty of hiking opportunities!

 Workshops & Visits

-La Maison du Salève organises lots of wonderful nature workshops in the environs throughout the year: butterfly hunts, apple-picking, apple juice-pressing . . . see here for the Animations Automne/Hiver 2017 – 2018.
+🌳 La Maison du Salève organises lots of wonderful nature workshops in the environs throughout the year: 🦋 butterfly hunts, 🍎 apple-picking, apple juice-pressing . . . see here for the programme.

-La Maison du Salève is open all year-round, except in January, 1st May, first Sunday in September and 25th December:
+🌳 La Maison du Salève is open all year-round, except in January, 1st May, the first Sunday in September and 25th December: